leekh3/leekh3.github.io/_pages/cv.md

 Work experience
 ======
+* Staff Computer Scientist in National Institutes of Health (NIH) (C), 05/2019-.
-* Visiting Research Fellow in National Cancer Institute, NIH, 09/2019-.
+* Visiting Research Fellow in National Institutes of Health (NIH), 09/2019-05/2020.
 * Postdoctoral Fellow in University of Maryland School of Medicine, 02/2019-08/2019.
 * Summer Research Intern in US Army Research Laboratory, 2015,2016,2017,2018.
 * Teaching Assistant in University of Maryland, College Park, 2014-2015.